postmates/PMHTTP/README.md

 #### Network Tasks

 Executing a request returns a value of type `HTTPManagerTask`.
-This class is the PMHTTP equivalent of `NSURLSessionTask` and is completely thread-safe.
-It provides properties for inspecting the current state of the request, including for accessing the underlying `NSURLSessionTask`, and it provides a `cancel()` method for canceling the request.
-Unlike `-[NSURLSessionTask cancel]`, `HTTPManagerTask.cancel()` can be used to cancel a request while the parse handler is executing, not just canceling the networking portion.
-PMHTTP guarantees that if you execute `HTTPManagerTask.cancel()` from the same queue that the completion block is targeting, prior to the completion block itself executing, the completion block will always be given a result of `.Canceled` even if it had already finished parsing before `cancel()` was invoked.
+This class is the PMHTTP equivalent of `URLSessionTask` and is completely thread-safe.
+It provides properties for inspecting the current state of the request, including for accessing the underlying `URLSessionTask`, and it provides a `cancel()` method for canceling the request.
+Unlike `URLSessionTask.cancel()`, `HTTPManagerTask.cancel()` can be used to cancel a request while the parse handler is executing, not just canceling the networking portion.
+PMHTTP guarantees that if you execute `HTTPManagerTask.cancel()` from the same queue that the completion block is targeting, prior to the completion block itself executing, the completion block will always be given a result of `.canceled` even if it had already finished parsing before `cancel()` was invoked.
 This means that if you target the main queue for your completion block, you can be confident that a canceled task will never behave as though it succeeded or failed.

-Like `NSURLSessionTask`, `HTTPManagerTask` supports key-value observing (although, like `NSURLSessionTask`, the KVO messages will occur on some background queue).
+Like `URLSessionTask`, `HTTPManagerTask` supports key-value observing (although, like `URLSessionTask`, the KVO messages will occur on some background queue).

 In the absence of automatic retrying, the `networkTask` property value will never change during the lifetime of the task.
 If automatic retrying has been configured, `networkTask` will change if the